rachfiandj07/gigih-social-media-backend/README.md

 ### Installation

 1. Fork and clone repo to your local machine
-2. Use 'bundle install' to install dependencies.
+2. Use `bundle install` to install dependencies.
 3. Create `.env` file based on `.env.example`
 4. `source .env` file